owenCocjin/ProgMenu/README.md

 > **NOTE**: If you specify an EntryFlag as an alt, the arg and positional entry will both be ignored.

+> **NOTE**: Even if an alt is specified, strictness will take precedence.
+So if the positional entry is marked a strict (and strict parsing is enabled), even if the alt was called you will get a strict error.

 ---

 ## Entry Types: